OpenTermsArchive/contrib-versions/Apple/Privacy Policy.md

 let us know if you have any questions.

-California Do Not Track Disclosure
+California Do Not Track Disclosure | Information Regarding Commercial Electronic Messages in Canada

 Collection and Use of Personal Information